ololoepepe/BeQt/README.txt

  * "BEQT_RESOURCES_INSTALLS_PATH=<path>"
    Set install path for resources.
 See the note below

+ * "BEQT_SUBDIR_NAME"
+   Set name of the BeQt subdirectory when BeQt is used as a submodule

 Note: In Windows systems BeQt is installed to the "C:\Program files\BeQt" directory (or other similar directory, depending on your system) by default.